kubernetes/website/content/en/docs/tasks/debug/debug-cluster/kubectl-node-debug.md

 ---

 <!-- overview -->
 This page shows how to debug a [node](/docs/concepts/architecture/nodes/) running on the Kubernetes cluster using `kubectl debug` command.

 ## {{% heading "prerequisites" %}}

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

-You need to have access to create Pods and to assign those new Pods to arbitrary nodes.
+You need to have permission to create Pods and to assign those new Pods to arbitrary nodes.
 You also need to be authorized to create Pods that access filesystems from the host.